galkini/Host_a_WordPress_Website_on_AWS/README.md

 ## Conclusion

 By following the steps outlined above, you can successfully host a WordPress website on AWS with a robust and scalable architecture.
 This setup leverages various AWS services to ensure high availability, security, and efficient management of resources.

----

-Feel free to customize the links, descriptions, and configuration details as needed for your specific project.